-Notalgia paresthetica (NP) causes itchiness and sometimes pain on the back.
+Notalgia paresthetica (NP) is a nerve condition that causes itchiness and sometimes pain on the back.
 It tends to affect a specific area — usually under a shoulder blade and often on the left side.

 NP results from a problem processing pain and itch signals.
 It affects the nerves.

 There may be no visible symptoms, such as a rash.
 But for some people with NP, the affected area

 This article explores the causes and treatments of NP, as well as how doctors diagnose it.

 - Skin creams: For example, products containing capsaicin, a compound in chili peppers, often reduce pain from NP.
 A doctor may also recommend a cream or ointment that contains a steroid, such as hydrocortisone.
 A person can purchase these over the counter, but the doctor may prescribe a stronger version.

 - Medications: Various medications may help ease NP symptoms, and it can take time to identify the most effective drugs and dosages.
 Antiseizure medications, such as gabapentin (Neurontin), may be particularly effective.